Datagrid, a Procore Company

 Connect GitHub

-2. Select Connect Apps.
+2. Select Connect Apps

 Authenticate access

-7. Click Update to save the schedule.
+5. Click Update to save

 Why use GitHub with Datagrid